OPS-E2E-PPE/VBA-Docs/access/Concepts/Miscellaneous/uniquevalues-property.md

 **Applies to:** Access 2013 | Access 2016

-You can use the **UniqueValues** property when you want to omit records that contain duplicate data in the fields displayed in Datasheet view.
+Use the **UniqueValues** property when you want to omit records that contain duplicate data in the fields displayed in Datasheet view.
 For example, if a query's output includes more than one field, the combination of values from all fields must be unique for a given record to be included in the results.

 > [!NOTE]
 > The **UniqueValues** property applies only to append and make-table action queries and select queries.